This Web Page is Memory

 probably equally terrified, was apparently soon brought down some miles

-of that incident, but did my mother’s terror somehow impress itself into my
+recollection of that incident, but did my mother’s terror somehow impress

-sound of a jumbo jet climbing overhead can provoke an involuntary shiver.
+Even today, the sound of a jumbo jet climbing overhead can provoke an

-when I picked harebells for my mother on the nearby grassy common, and of
+afternoons when I picked harebells for my mother on the nearby grassy common, and

 recalled his childhood as “safe in a world of trains and buttered toast”: in my world trams and buttered toast were the features which linger in the